nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 <br/>

 If this was an `edit`, your changes to the fosterer will be saved.<br>
-If this was an `add`,  the new fosterer with the inputted details will be added.
+If this was an `add`,  the new fosterer with the inputted details will be added, and you will be redirected back to the main window.

 <br>

 #### Exiting the profile page

 Entering <code>exit</code> closes the profile page and directs you back to the main window. <br>
-Foster Family will warn you if you attempt to exit without first saving your changes.
+Foster Family will warn you if you attempt to exit without saving your changes.

 <br>